Goliaten/rebuild-world-scrapper/timeline/timeline.md

 - monster attack Kugamayama city, akira survives (ch.1)
 - monster attack Kugamayama city another time, akira survives (ch.1)
 - monster attack Kugamayama city, akira survives, kills a monster, decides to become a hunter (ch.1) **This may have happened on T-1 day, or even on T-0.
 Uncertain.
 Source [[Chapter 1, Akira and Alpha#^34fa6c]]**
-- Akira registers himself as a hunter in the slum
+- Akira registers himself as a hunter in the slums hunter office
 # T-0
 - akira's searching for relics in [[Kuzusuhara Street Ruins]] (ch.1)
 - Akira encounters Alpha, establishes contact and escapes monsters (ch.1)